The Portuguese Mobilising Alliance that is committed to the production of renewable methanol and green hydrogen

 Investing in the future

-In 2025 and 2026, H2Driven will take decisive steps in investing for a sustainable future, with the submission of the Environmental Impact Study (EIA), the approval of the Environmental Impact Declaration (DIA), and the final investment decision (FID), preparing for the Ready to Build (RTB) phase.
-In 2026, the project will take shape with the arrival of key equipment, the completion of financial execution, and the setting of the commercial operation start date (COD), marking an important milestone in the transition to a renewable methanol economy.
+In the short term, the H2Driven Agenda will take decisive steps towards a sustainable future, with the completion of engineering studies and the submission of licensing applications.
+In 2026, the project will take shape with the arrival of key equipment, the completion of financial execution, and the setting of the commercial operation date (COD), representing an important milestone in the transition to the renewable methanol and green hydrogen economy.

 2000